at4591/data-analyst-portfolio/SNS_Bot_Detection_Analysis/Q5_Final_Analysis_Bot_Detection_Analysis.md

 the 36% of users were determined to be at "moderate" probability of being bots, which means they were considered "high" probability in 1-2 of the separate queries, or were ebaluate as "moderate" 3 or more times.
-Because this is a conservative evaluation, these users would be concerning if this was drawn from a real dataset.
+Because this is a conservative evaluation, these users would be concerning if this were drawn from a real dataset.

 ```sql
 SELECT user_id,